-Important ESC and model information
+Important ESC information

-- 1. The ESC included with the FOX has a safe start.
+- 1. The ESC included with the LET-13 has a safe start.
 If the motor battery is connected to the ESC and the throttle stick is not in the low throttle or off position, the motor will not start until the throttle stick is moved to the low throttle or off position.
-Once the throttle stick is moved to the low throttle or off position, the motor will emit a series of beeps.
-Several beeps with the same tune means the ESC has detect the cells of the battery.
-The count of the beeps equal the cells of the battery.
-The motor is now armed and will start when the throttle is moved. - 2.
-The motor and ESC come pre-connected and the motor rotation should be correct.
-If for any reason the motor is rotating in the wrong direction, simply reverse two of the three motor wires to change the direction of rotation. - 3.
+Once the throttle stick is moved to the low throttle of off position, the motor will a series of beeps. the started several beep with the same tune means the ESC is detect the cells of the battery.
+The counts of the same tune beeps equal the cells of the battery.
+The motor is now armed and will start when the throttle is moved. - The motor and ESC come already connected and the motor rotation should be correct.
+However, if you disconnected the ESC from the motor and when you reconnected it, the motor is rotating the wrong direction, reverse two of the three motor wires. - 3.
 The motor has an optional brake setting.
-The ESC comes with the brake switched off and we recommended that the FOX be flown with the brake off.
-However, the brake could be accidentally switched on if the motor battery is connected to the ESC while the throttle stick is set at full throttle.
-To switch the brake off, move the throttle stick to full throttle and plug in the motor battery.
+The ESC comes with the brake switched off and we recommended that the LET-13 be flown with the brake on.
+However, the brake could be accidentally switched off if the motor battery is connected to the ESC while the throttle stick is set at full throttle.
+To switch the brake on, move the throttle stick to full throttle and plug in the motor battery.
 The motor will beep one time.
 Move the throttle stick to low throttle or the off position.
 The motor is ready to run and the brake will be switched off. - 4.
 Battery Selection and Installation.
-We recommend the 11.1V 1300mAh 25C Li-Po battery.
-If using another battery, the battery must be at least a 11.1V 1300mAh 25C battery.
-Your battery should be approximately the same capacity, dimension and weight as the 11.1V 1300mAh 25C Li-Po battery to fit in the fuselage without changing the center of gravity significantly.

-5. The specification of the model list as fellow:
+We recommend the 7.4V 1300mAh20C Li-Po battery.
+If using another battery, the battery must be at least a 7.4V 1300mAh 20C battery.
+Your battery should be approximately the same capacity ,dimension and wight as the 7.4V 1300mAh 20C Li-Po battery to fit in the fuselage without changing the center of gravity too much. - 5.
+The specification of the model list as fellow: